Martinikimi/alx-project-nexus/README.md

 Migration Required: Database resets - reinitialize data

+Docker Issues

+Container not starting: Check Dockerfile and docker-compose.yml syntax

+Database connection errors: Verify environment variables

+Port conflicts: Ensure port 8000 is not in use

+Build failures: Check requirements.txt for compatibility

 📄 License

 MIT License - feel free to use this project for learning, development, and commercial purposes.

-📞 Support
-For issues and questions:
+📞 Support For issues and questions:

 Create an issue on GitHub